rimij405/rimij405.github.io/source/_posts/triage-fcc-local-dev-setup.md

 ![Screen capture of me typing the following paragraph into Visual Studio.](/images/posts/bugfix/fcc_vscode.gif)

 I write my code in the same IDE I write my blog posts: [Visual Studio Code](https://code.visualstudio.com).
-Microsoft might not be known for it's open source technology (yet), but, VS Code is licensed under the [MIT Expat](https://github.com/Microsoft/vscode/blob/master/LICENSE.txt) agreement and can be found on their [GitHub](https://github.com/Microsoft/vscode) repository.
+Microsoft might not be known for it's open source technology (yet), but, VS Code is licensed under the [MIT License](https://github.com/Microsoft/vscode/blob/master/LICENSE.txt) agreement and it can be found on their [GitHub](https://github.com/Microsoft/vscode) repository.

 ### Cloning a copy of freeCodeCamp ###